3345 Kleinert 3345 Kleinert Baton Rouge, LA#5299099

 Renting tips & advice

 Baton Rouge is a true Southern city with both charm and an edge.
 Apartment rentals are plentiful and life will never be boring in colorful boom town of the new South.
+That said, the city is not without its challenges – crime, traffic and sparse public transportation among them.
+Happily, there are many safe and affordable neighborhoods to choose from and apartment rentals are plentiful in the parishes that ring the city as well.
+Here's a breakdown:

 The Garden District

-This historic district near the center of the city comprises three distinct areas: Roseland Terrace, Drehr Place, and Kleinert Terrace.
+This historic district near the center of the city, comprises three distinct areas: Roseland Terrace, Drehr Place, and Kleinert Terrace.
 Although famous for its colonial "bungalow" architecture, there are low-rise apartments for rent in these beautiful, treed surroundings.

 Old Goodwood (aka Goodwood Place)